Lost in Translation I

 The Art of Communicating Science

 The act of translating fundamentally belongs to the human experience.
-Whether it is from one language to the other, from one medium to the other, or from one culture to the other, translation is key to understanding and communicating across linguistic and cultural boundaries, facilitates the dissemination of ideas and knowledge, and quite generally mediates between parties that otherwise would not be able to interact with one another.
+Whether it is from one language, from one medium, or from one culture to the other, translation is key to understanding and communicating across linguistic and cultural boundaries, facilitates the dissemination of ideas and knowledge, and quite generally mediates between parties that otherwise would not be able to interact with one another.
 It requires the ability to listen and understand, to pause and reflect, and ultimately to find a response to a particular situation.
 In its essence, translation is imperfect.
-It describes no straightforward process but comes with a lot of difficulties, trial and error, and potential to conflict.
-Even if done adequately, there always remains the possibility of misunderstanding, potentially creating confusion and insecurity about that which should have been conveyed.
-People may literally feel lost in translation if confronted with more complex situations.
+It describes no straightforward process but comes with difficulties, trial and error, and potential to conflict.
+There always remains the possibility of misunderstanding, hence one may literally feel lost in translation.

-– Alain Gloor (Stapferhaus, Lenzburg), Mediating so it matters: “FAKE.
-The whole truth” as an example
+Alain Gloor (Stapferhaus, Lenzburg): Mediating so it matters

 Thomas Strässle (Bern University of the Arts)